From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Related Work

 To corroborate the theoretical claims of identifiability, access to the ground-truth factors is required, which generally limits the tasks that can be considered.
-Among the evaluation metrics, the MCC score~\citep{hyvarinen_unsupervised_2016} has been used widely, despite its shortcomings \citep{hsu_disentanglement_2023}.
-Several other metrics have been proposed in both the disentanglement and the identifiable (causal) representation learning communities, such as the IRS score that measures interventional effects~\citep{suter2019robustly}, or the DCI~\citep{eastwood2018framework}, DCI-ES~\citep{eastwood2023dcies}, and InfoMEC~\citep{hsu_disentanglement_2023} scores that directly aim to improve on the MCC.
+Among the evaluation metrics, the MCC~\citep{hyvarinen_unsupervised_2016} has been used widely, despite known shortcomings \citep{hsu_disentanglement_2023}.
+Several other metrics have been proposed in both the disentanglement and the identifiable (causal) representation learning communities, such as the IRS score that measures interventional effects~\citep{suter2019robustly}, or the DCI~\citep{eastwood2018framework}, DCI-ES~\citep{eastwood2023dcies}, and InfoMEC~\citep{hsu_disentanglement_2023} scores that directly aim to address shortcomings of the MCC.
+See the concurrent work of \citet{joshi2026guardsguardianschallengesevaluating} for a detailed analysis.

-\textbf{Compositional generalization.} Closely related to disentanglement and the notion of disjoint effects is the ability of models to compose concepts in novel ways, called compositional generalization.
-Compositional generalization has a long history in the NLP literature~\citep{ahuja_provable_2024,han_towards_2024,ramesh_compositional_2024,lake_human-like_2023,nogueira2021investigating,dziri2023faith,saparov2023testing,meszaros2024ruleextrapolation,reizinger2024understanding,ujvary2025transcending}; most work focuses on the reuse of syntactic chunks or lexemes in novel contexts.
-Some recent CRL studies investigate the compositionality of latent causal variables.
-This line of work generally uses simplified formal languages, such as regular languages or Dyck (bracketing) languages~\citep{deletang_neural_2022,meszaros2024ruleextrapolation,reizinger2024understanding,ujvary2025transcending}.